VBAC: Vaginal birth after caesarean

 NICE offers evidence-based recommendations on caesarean.

-The site www.caesarean.org.uk offers research-based information and support on all aspects of caesareans and vaginal birth following caesarean section.
+The site www.caesarean.org.uk offers research-based information and support on all aspects of caesareans and vaginal delivery following caesarean section.